jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl_automatically.rst

 how to make a PowerShell script
 *********************************************************************************

 * I go to the terminal_ and use `New-Item`_ to make an empty file_ with a name that is easy to remember later.
-I want the name to also describe the program_ that will automatically make a `Test Driven Development`_ environment for me
+I want the name to also describe the program_ that will automatically make a :ref:`Test Driven Development environment<what is a Test Driven Development Environment?>` for me

   .. code-block:: PowerShell
     :emphasize-lines: 1